2023 Oregon State Beavers softball team

-The 2023 Oregon State Beavers softball team represents Oregon State University in the 2023 NCAA Division I softball season as members of the Pac-12 Conference.
-The Beavers are led by head coach Laura Berg in her eleventh season and play their home games at Kelly Field.
+The 2023 Oregon State Beavers softball team represented Oregon State University in the 2023 NCAA Division I softball season as members of the Pac-12 Conference.
+The Beavers were led by head coach Laura Berg in her eleventh season and played their home games at Kelly Field.

 Preseason

 Following the Beavers second Women's College World Series appearance they entered the 2023 season ranked in the Top-25 preseason polls by Softball America and USA Softball.
-Assistant coach Eric Leyba was promoted to Associate Head Coach and Jamie Wiggins joined the coaching staff.
+Assistant coach Eric Leyba was promoted to associate head coach and Jamie Wiggins joined the coaching staff.